erdg/learn-picolisp-the-hard-way/ex2_printing_things.md

 "Why does PicoLisp print everything twice?"-> "Why does PicoLisp print everything twice?"
 ```

 > "My good friend, would you be able to print something for me?"
 >
 > "Most certainly.
 What shall I print?"
 >
 > "Just print 'hey'."
 >
 > "As you wish.
 I have printed 'hey'."

 The first 'hey' appears on your screen.

-"Oh, and by the way, the answer to your question is 'hey'."
-The second 'hey' comes up after the `->`.
+> "Oh, and by the way, the answer to your question is 'hey'."

->
+The second 'hey' appears after the `->`.

 > "Ahh... thanks PicoLisp."

 When you ask PicoLisp to do something, sometimes it will do things that have an effect on the outside world.
 That just happened!
 You asked PicoLisp to print something to the screen.
 And so it was, and then PicoLisp answered your question.
 And the answer happened to be what you told it to print.
 Make sense?
 Of course not.
 PicoLisp is a strange being.
 More questions.

 ```lisp
 : (print "What a strange world to live in...")